k10sj02/serious-sql/Case Study #2 - Danny's Diner/annotated_solutions.md

 | 3          | 1                      |
 | 6          | 2                      |

-_-- Insights:
+_- Insights:
--- This shows us that 1 specific customer (shown by `target_value`) ordered 3 times (shown by `row_counts) while the other 2 customers ordered 6 times respectively.
+- This shows us that 1 specific customer (shown by `target_value`) ordered 3 times (shown by `row_counts`) while the other 2 customers ordered 6 times respectively.
--- As a result, we can indeed confirm that there are multiple rows per customer_id value in our dannys_diner.sales table, confirming a 1-n relationship._
+- As a result, we can indeed confirm that there are multiple rows per customer_id value in our dannys_diner.sales table, confirming a 1-n relationship._

 -- first generate group by counts on the target_column_values column